 |Guna-Sampanna 40 2TV+||2||Rs.
 1,850||Rs.
 5,400||Rs.
 17,400 (Upgraded to 75Mbps)|

 |Guna-Sampanna 60 3TV+||3||Rs.
 2,200||Rs.
 6,450||Rs.
 21,600 (Upgraded to 100Mbps)|

 There are also other additional charges for new customers which include:

 - Fiber WiFi Device Deposit: Rs.
 500

 Classic Tech is another big name in the Nepalese ISP industry.
-Primarily known for its outrageously aggressive schemes & offers, the company has quickly managed to become the third-largest ISP in Nepal with about 8% market share.
-Established in 2009, Classic Tech offers FTTH based internet and just recently started bundling it with Prabhu TV; which is the first DVBT2 (Digital Video Broadcasting – Second Generation Terrestrial) service in Nepal.
+Primarily known for its outrageously aggressive schemes & offers, the company currently ranks in 4th position on top ISPs of Nepal.
+Established in 2009, Classic Tech offers FTTH based internet with Classic Prabhu TV; which is the first DVBT2 (Digital Video Broadcasting – Second Generation Terrestrial) service in Nepal.